sanaltsk/codepath-advtweet/README.md

 # Project 3 - *CodepathTweets*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**CodepathTweets** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).

-Time spent: **X** hours spent in total
+Time spent: **10** hours spent in total

 ## User Stories